stolostron/deploy/README.md

   kubectl apply --openapi-patch=true -k prereqs/
   ```

-2. Update the `kustomization.yaml` file in the `multiclusterhub-operator` dir to set `newTag`
+2. Update the `kustomization.yaml` file in the `acm-operator` dir to set `newTag`
-  You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/multiclusterhub-operator-index) Use a tag that has the word `SNAPSHOT` in it.
+  You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/acm-custom-registry) Use a tag that has the word `SNAPSHOT` in it.
     ```bash
     namespace: open-cluster-management

-    images: # updates operator.yaml with the dev image
+    images:
-      - name: multiclusterhub-operator-index
+      - name: acm-custom-registry
-        newName: quay.io/open-cluster-management/multiclusterhub-operator-index
+        newName: quay.io/open-cluster-management/acm-custom-registry
-        newTag: "1.0.0-SNAPSHOT-2020-03-13-23-07-54"
+        newTag: 1.0.0-SNAPSHOT-2020-05-04-17-43-49
     ```

-3. Create the `multiclusterhub-operator` objects by applying the yaml definitions contained in the `multiclusterhub-operator` dir:
+3. Create the `multiclusterhub-operator` objects by applying the yaml definitions contained in the `acm-operator` dir:
     ```bash
-    kubectl apply -k multiclusterhub-operator/
+    kubectl apply -k acm-operator/
     ```

 4. Wait for subscription to be healthy:
     ```bash
-    oc get subscription.operators.coreos.com multiclusterhub-operator-bundle --namespace open-cluster-management -o yaml ...
+    oc get subscription.operators.coreos.com acm-operator-subscription --namespace open-cluster-management -o yaml ...
     status:
       catalogHealth:
       - catalogSourceRef:
           apiVersion: operators.coreos.com/v1alpha1
           kind: CatalogSource
-          name: open-cluster-management
+          name: acm-operator-subscription
           namespace: open-cluster-management
           resourceVersion: "1123089"
           uid: f6da232b-e7c1-4fc6-958a-6fb1777e728c